camunda/camunda/.github/pull_request_template.md

 - [ ] If there are API changes, I have updated our [Rest API docs](https://confluence.camunda.com/display/CO/REST-API)
 - [ ] If there are schema changes, this PR includes a migration script or a link to a follow-up task for the migration script
 - [ ] If this change needs backporting to any older maintenance branches, I have added the respective backporting label to the PR as well as the corresponding patch version label to the 'fix version' field in the Jira ticket
+- [ ] If there are other changes to coordinate (controller, documentation etc.), they are linked here: {INSERT LINKS}